cryptocrowd-city/xcrc-core-wallet/doc/README.md

 ### macOS

-Drag Xaya-Qt to your applications folder, and then run Xaya-Qt.
+Drag CRyptoCrowd-Qt to your applications folder, and then run CRyptoCrowd-Qt.

 ### Need Help?